Jivraj2003/online-retail-data-analysis/README.md

 ## 📦 Dataset

 The dataset used in this project is the **Online Retail Dataset**, which includes invoice-level records with details like customer ID, country, purchase date, quantity, and price.
+Data Set is also Provided in zip format or you can download from the given link.

 > 🔗 [UCI Machine Learning Repository – Online Retail Dataset](https://archive.ics.uci.edu/ml/datasets/Online+Retail)
+Data Set is also Provided in zip format.

 ---